akka/akka/akka-docs/rst/java/mailboxes.rst

 Builtin Mailbox Implementations
 ===============================

-Akka comes shipped with a number of default mailbox implementations:
+Akka comes shipped with a number of mailbox implementations:

 * UnboundedMailbox
+  - The default mailbox

   - Backed by a ``java.util.concurrent.ConcurrentLinkedQueue``

   - Blocking: No

   - Bounded: No

+  - Configuration name: "unbounded" or "akka.dispatch.UnboundedMailbox"

+* SingleConsumerOnlyUnboundedMailbox

+  - Backed by a very efficient Multiple Producer Single Consumer queue, cannot be used with BalancingDispatcher

+  - Blocking: No

+  - Bounded: No

+  - Configuration name: "akka.dispatch.SingleConsumerOnlyUnboundedMailbox"

 * BoundedMailbox